Sucre (state): Executive power

-Like other states, the structure of the government of Sucre is laid out in the Constitution, the highest law in the state.
+Like other states, the structure of the government of Sucre is laid out in the Constitution.

 Legislative power

-The State Legislature is the responsibility of the Legislative Council of the State of Sucre, which is unilateral and whose members are elected by the people by direct and secret vote every four years, and may be re-elected for two consecutive periods, under a system of proportional representation of the population of the State and its municipalities.
-The State has eleven regional legislators.
+The state legislature is the responsibility of the Legislative Council of the State of Sucre, which is unilateral and whose members are elected by the people by direct and secret vote every four years, and may be re-elected for two consecutive periods, under a system of proportional representation of the population of the State and its municipalities.
+The state has eleven regional legislators.

 The state legislature is made up of a single body, the Consejo Legislativo.
-It has the power to pass the state's Budget Law.
+It has the power to pass the state's budget law.

-Like the other 23 federal entities of Venezuela, the State maintains its own police force, which is supported and complemented by the Venezuelan National Police and the Venezuelan National Guard.
+Like the other 23 federal entities of Venezuela, the state maintains its own police force, which is supported and complemented by the Venezuelan National Police and the Venezuelan National Guard.

 Demographics

 Race and ethnicity

 According to the 2011 Census, the racial composition of the population was: